Upper East Side Real Estate, rentals and sales

 Cafe Sabarsky, Aureole, Serefina Fabulous Grill, Orsay and the Park Avenue Cafe number among the many restaurant options for fine dining in the neighborhood.
 For cocktails and elegant lounge atmosphere, there are many hotel bars, such as The Library, and other hot nightspots like the Terrace Bar and the Metropolitan Museum Rooftop Garden Bar.

-Notable buildings int eh area include: Solow rental towers, The Manhattan House at 200 East 66th Street, Bristol Plaza at 210 East 65th Street, Trump Plaza and Trump Palace, 740 Park Avenue, 834 Fifth Avenue, The conversion of Mark Hotel at 25 East 76th Street, The Brompton on 86th Street, Trump Park Avenue at 502 Park Avenue and many more
+It’s no secret that the Upper East Side has some of the world’s most expensive homes.
+This coveted zip code and some of its prewar co-ops on Fifth and Park Avenues, and beautiful townhouses between Fifth and Madison are homes to some of the wealthiest New Yorkers.
+Notable buildings in the area include: Solow rental towers, The Manhattan House at 200 East 66th Street, Bristol Plaza at 210 East 65th Street, 740 Park Avenue, 834 Fifth Avenue, The conversion of Mark Hotel at 25 East 76th Street, The Brompton on 86th Street, Trump Plaza and Trump Palace and many more.